Dear reseller, we inform you that from March 1st, the cash on delivery shipping method will no longer be available.

 €16,00

-Words of encouragement from Daisaku Ikeda to young people, based on the writings of Nichiren Daishonin.
-"We live in times of rapid change, which call for the active participation of young people, with the courage, vitality, and foresight that characterize them.
-The time has come to step forward and take responsibility for our great movement to achieve kosen-rufu worldwide.”
-These are the opening words of the series of dialogues that SGI President Daisaku Ikeda held with Youth Division leaders, with a view to the development of the kosen-rufu movement.
-Various key passages from Nichiren Daishonin’s writings are examined, highlighting aspects that draw on the fundamentals of Buddhist teaching and emphasizing their relevance to contemporary reality.
+Daisaku Ikeda's encouragements to young people, based on the writings of Nichiren Daishonin.
+"We live in times of rapid change, which require the active participation of young people, with the courage, vitality and foresight that characterise them.
+The time has come to step forward and take responsibility for our magnificent movement for the realization of worldwide kosen rufu."
+These are the words with which the series of dialogues that SGI President Daisaku Ikeda held with youth division leaders, thinking about the development of the kosen rufu movement, begins.
+Various salient passages from Nichiren Daishonin's writings are examined, highlighting the aspects that refer to the fundamentals of Buddhist teaching and emphasizing their relevance to contemporary reality.

 €11,00